-5 Components of Fitness for a Healthy Lifestyle
+5 Components of a Healthy Lifestyle

 After many years of research and studies, I think we all know the relationship between physical activity and the overall quality of life.
 Evidence shows that physical activity is related to a lower risk of premature development of many health problems.
 Through physical activity, we can improve our lifestyle by preventing or delaying development of health problems.